Corporate Governance

 GAICD CA

-As a Partner of a large professional services firm for a number of years, Trisha has provided specialist finance and tax advice on a diverse range of transactional and compliance projects, including corporate acquisitions and divestments, restructures, IPOs, privatisations and private equity investments.
-More recently, she has worked with large corporate clients across various sectors to help navigate the implications and risks of their strategic decisions.
-Her experience includes many clients and projects in the medical, healthcare, e-health and supporting sectors, including for profit and not for profit organisations.
+As a Partner of large global professional services firms for over 10 years, Trisha has provided specialist strategic growth, finance, investment and taxation advice on a diverse range of transactional and compliance projects for large corporate and multinational organisations, including corporate acquisitions and divestments, restructures, IPOs, privatisations and private equity investments.
+Her experience includes clients and projects across many sectors including the health sector.

 Dr Kurt Lackovic